How To Comply With PSD2 Open Banking? An interview with Mike Woods, CEO of Konsentus

 Konsentus is a RegTech company that was established to provide Identity & Regulatory checking services to Financial Institutions so that they can comply with PSD2 and open banking.
 Issued through a SaaS-based platform it enables Financial Institutions (ASPSPs) to comply with EU regulation on PSD2 open banking and provide open banking services to their customers, confident in the knowledge that they are only providing data to Third Party Providers (TPPs) who are regulated and have customers’ “explicit consent to use their data.
 Headquartered in the UK, Konsentus is creating a world-class solution for every Financial Institution in Europe.
 They are delivering this through utilising the best in open standards, coupled with unique solutions and most of all a belief that they can deliver for clients a cost-effective solution to their regulatory requirements.

 Konsentus was founded in January 2018 by three highly experienced individuals who have collectively been working in the payments industry for over 90 years.
 We identified that there was a need for a simple and easy way for Financial Institutions (FIs) to comply with the new PSD2 regulations for Open Banking.
-We looked to develop a technology solution with easy integration and low set up costs to support financial institutions with their regulatory and risk management systems in order for them to comply with the new PSD2 regulation when it comes into effect in September 2019.
+We looked to develop a technology solution with easy integration and low set up costs to support financial institutions with their regulatory and risk management systems in order for them to comply with the new PSD2 regulations.

-The Second Payment Services Directive (PSD2) comes into force in September 2019 and FIs must comply with the new regulation.
+When the Second Payment Services Directive (PSD2) comes into force, FIs must comply with the new regulation.
 Customers of FIs have the legal right to share their data with regulated Third-Party Providers (TPPs) from this date.
 This will mean that if a customer requests an FI to share their data with a regulated TPP, the FI needs to do so, only denying access if they believe there is fraudulent activity.
 As there are no contracts between TPPs and Banks this presents FIs with a highly complex compliance issue – how do they know that the TPP is regulated, the markets they can operate in and that they are indeed who they say they are?
 This is where Konsentus can help.

 “Quite simply, we